mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

   myiv.set_color_scale(0)              # color legend scale type
                                        # 0: Linear, 1: SymmetricLog10, 2: Power

-To start the app outside ``MantidWorkbench``, use the following code snippet as a starting point
+To start the app outside ``MantidWorkbench``, use the following code snippet as a starting point:

 .. code-block:: python